EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 The VM Admin must be given sudo permissions on each VM to have the necessary permissions for managing restricted VMs and router configuration.
 Unlike addition to the `datamanager` group, sudo permissions are set on a per-VM basis via the portal.

-The following sections give instructions for setting up the required groups for the different roles in a Secure Virtual Desktop project:
+The following sections give instructions for setting up the required groups for the different roles in a Confidential Data Workspace project:

 - For creating and adding users to the `datamanager` group under the SAFE see [Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group)
 - See the Virtual Desktop Interface documentation for [Sudo Permissions](../virtualmachines/docs.md#sudo-permissions) for guidance on giving sudo permissions to the VM Admin role for each VM.